janus-ssp/janus/README.md

 ----------------------------------------------------------------------------

 Each version has a zip file available at github which includes Janus itself and all of it's dependencies.
-The archive just has to be extracted in a directory named 'janus' in the SimpleSamplPHP modules dir.
+The archive just has to be extracted in a directory named 'janus' in the SimpleSamlPHP modules dir.

+Note that symlinking janus into the modules dir is not supported, except when you install both SimpleSamlPHP and janus via Composer.

 Cloning the repository
 ----------------------